-You can save in any state's plan no matter where you live, and you can use your savings to pay for school expenses in any state (even internationally).
-So be sure to consider other states' plans if you find out that your state doesn't offer any state tax benefits or that it offers benefits regardless of the plan you choose.
+You can save in any state's plan no matter where you live, and you can use your savings to pay for qualified education expenses in any state (and even abroad).

 High contribution limits